Skip to the content.

 Multi-Lingual Announcements

-It is fine to put two or more languages in a single announcement, but on Azure they will work better if you use a ‘Multilingual’ type voice.
+It is fine to put two or more languages in an announcement, but on Azure they will work better if you use a ‘Multilingual’ type voice.
 This example shows such a voice (language-Country-Name+MultilingualNeural) in use with English and Cantonese:

 Picked Files